Why Jira Alone Can’t Manage Your Team's Design Process

-Jira is a powerful project management tool that’s relied on by teams all around the world (including our team at CoLab), and for good reason: it works.
+Jira is a powerful project management tool that’s relied on by Software teams all around the world (including our team at CoLab), and for good reason: it works.
 For agile software teams that need to streamline their development, Jira is the best program out there.

 Jira has seen such success with software teams that many of these customers are attempting to bring Jira across their organizations, like to their mechanical design team, seeking similar results.
 But there’s a problem with Jira being used by everyone: Jira wasn’t made for everyone.
 It wasn’t made for mechanical design teams.
 When it comes to mechanical design, Jira is missing something crucial - context.

-2D and 3D design is inherent in the mechanical design process, and without it workflows break down.
-In a tool like Jira, a designer would make a note in a list and attempt to describe where on a 2D or 3D model their issue is located, so that the reader could pull up the model in their native CAD program and try to find it in order to begin their task.
+When completing a design review in a tool like Jira, a designer would comment a piece of feedback, and then attempt to describe where on drawing or model their feedback is referencing, so that the reader could pull up the model in their native CAD program and begin their task.
 For managers, or other team members that aren’t CAD users, they may not get to see the model at all, and instead have to visualize the design all on their own.

 Jira is a powerful tool that empowers software teams to collaborate on their work, and it’s about time those benefits reached the mechanical world.
 So instead of using Jira in an application it wasn’t intended for, look for tools that work alongside it to support the specific requirements of each team.
-Jira was built for software, and CoLab was built for managing mechanical design - leverage the tools together for a powerful pair.
+Jira was built for software, and CoLab was built for mechanical design - leverage the tools together for a powerful pair.